GRAINS-Soy futures set new four-year top amid COVID-19 vaccine hopes

 The “positive ramifications of Pfizer news today cannot be overstated,” said Rich Feltes, a grain analyst and head of market insights for U.S. futures brokerage RJ O’Brien.

-Traders were adjusting positions in the market before the U.S. Department of Agriculture issues a monthly report on Tuesday that is expected to trim the government’s estimates for U.S. soybean yields and inventories.
+Traders adjusted positions in the markets before the U.S. Department of Agriculture (USDA) issues a monthly report on Tuesday that is expected to trim the government’s estimates for domestic soybean and corn yields and inventories.

-An uptick in demand from China, the world’s top soybean importer, this summer and fall has helped to draw down U.S. soy ending stocks.
+An uptick in demand for U.S. farm products from China, the world’s top soybean importer, has helped to draw down U.S. ending stocks.

 The USDA, in a daily reporting system for export sales, said on Monday that exporters sold 123,000 tonnes of U.S. soybeans to unknown destinations.

-The deals are “a continuation of post-election buying,” Feltes said, after USDA on Friday announced separate U.S. soybean export sales to China and unknown buyers.
+The deal is “a continuation of post-election buying,” Feltes said, after the USDA on Friday announced separate U.S. soybean export sales to China and unknown buyers.

-The USDA, in its supply and demand report on Tuesday, is expected to reduce its estimate for U.S. corn ending stocks, according to a Reuters survey of analysts.
+The USDA, in a weekly report released after the market closed on Monday, said the U.S. soybean crop was 92% harvested and corn was 91% harvested, compared with expectations for 94% and 91%, respectively.
+The agency rated 45% of the nation’s winter wheat crop as good or excellent, compared with expectations for 44%.

-Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy
+Reporting by Tom Polansek in Chicago.
+Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.